huggingface/blog/hugging-face-endpoints-on-azure.md

 _“With the new Hugging Face Hub model catalog, natively integrated within Azure Machine Learning, we are opening a new page in our partnership with Microsoft, offering a super easy way for enterprise customers to deploy Hugging Face models for real-time inference, all within their secure Azure environment.”_ said Julien Simon, Chief Evangelist at Hugging Face.

 _"The integration of Hugging Face's open-source models into Azure Machine Learning represents our commitment to empowering developers with industry-leading AI tools,"_ said John Montgomery, Corporate Vice President, Azure AI Platform at Microsoft. _"This collaboration not only simplifies the deployment process of large language models but also provides a secure and scalable environment for real-time inferencing.
-It's an exciting milestone in our mission to accelerate AI initiatives and bring innovative solutions to the market swiftly and securely."_
+It's an exciting milestone in our mission to accelerate AI initiatives and bring innovative solutions to the market swiftly and securely, backed by the power of Azure infrastructure."_

 Deploying Hugging Face models on Azure Machine Learning has never been easier:
 * Open the Hugging Face registry in Azure Machine Learning Studio.